MTzuu/env_setup/README.md

 # env_setup

-The purpose of this project is to synchronise all config files across my linux machines.
+The purpose of this project is to synchronize configuration files across Linux machines.

-The python script installSymLinks.py creates symlinks to the config files in the home directory.

-The config files are saved in subdirectories.
-They get tracked in linkConfig.py, where each configfile gets listed specifically.
+`installSymLinks.py` creates symlinks from the `./home` directory in this repository into the current user's home directory.
+The `linkConfig.py` module scans the `./home` tree and automatically builds the list of items to link — you don't need to edit it when adding files or folders to `./home`.